mirub/Sheriff-of-Nottingham/README.md

-Student: Banu Miruna Elena
-Group: 321CA
+# Sheriff of Nottingham

-   For this homework I have implemented the simplified version of the boardgame Sheriff of Nottingham in Java using the basic concepts of object-oriented programming.
+   For this project I have implemented the simplified version of the boardgame Sheriff of Nottingham in Java using the basic concepts of object-oriented programming.
 This version was based on three different types of player strategy: basic, greedy and bribed.